LanaSmit/ETL_Pipeline_6/README.md

 # Pipeline_Docker
-A containerized data pipeline built with Docker Desktop, PostgreSQL, and WSL2 (Ubuntu for Windows).
-It extracts data from parquet file and loads it into a PostgreSQL database using Python scripts.
-All sensitive or personal configuration details are managed securely through a .env file (excluded from version control).
-The setup uses Docker Compose for container management and runs smoothly on Windows via WSL2 integration.

-# ETL Pipeline
-**Docker + Postgres + WSL2 | Parquet → Postgres ETL Pipeline**

 This project loads NYC Green Taxi **Parquet** data into a **Postgres** database using Docker containers on **WSL Ubuntu**.
 The ingestion is handled through a Python script inside a Docker image.

----
+All sensitive or personal configuration details are managed securely through a .env file (excluded from version control).

 ## 1. Prerequisites